reuk/wayverb/docs_source/boundary.md

 ### Results

-The results are shown in the following figure \text{(\ref{fig:reflectance})}.
+The results are shown in +@fig:reflectance.
 Although the waveguide mesh has a theoretical upper frequency limit of 0.25 of the mesh sampling rate, the 3D FDTD scheme has a cutoff frequency of 0.196 of the mesh sampling rate for axial directions.
 This point has been marked as a vertical line on the result graphs.

-![Measured boundary reflectance is compared against the predicted reflectance, for three different materials and three different angles of incidence.\label{fig:reflectance}](images/reflectance)
+![Measured boundary reflectance is compared against the predicted reflectance, for three different materials and three different angles of incidence.](images/reflectance){#fig:reflectance}

 ### Evaluation